Food and Beverage

 Diners at the Botanical Cafe enjoy quality food, featuring local produce and specially selected Australian wines, at an affordable price.

-The Kings Park Kiosk offers spectacular views over the City of Perth and caters to park visitors who require a quick, cost-effective snack or meal.
+The Kings Park Kiosk offers spectacular views over the City of Perth and caters to park visitors who are looking for a takeaway meal, coffee or ice cream.

-Stickybeaks Cafe is the ideal place for young families to meet and enjoy delicious food while the children play in the Ivey Watson Playground or Lotterywest Family Area.
+Koorak Cafe (formerly Stickybeaks Cafe) is the ideal place for young families to meet and enjoy delicious food while the children play in the Ivey Watson Playground.

 Zamia Cafe enjoys a casual but striking setting overlooking the lake and picnic areas of the May Drive Parkland with excellent food and service.